Minoan religion: Burial and mortuary practice

 In later periods (EM III) a trend towards singular burials, usually in clay pithoi (large storage vessels), is observed throughout Crete, replacing the practice of built tombs.
 Equally, the introduction of larnax burials emerges, where the body was deposited in a clay or wooden sarcophagus.
 These coffins were often richly decorated with motifs and scenes similar to those of the earlier fresco and vase painting tradition.
 However, rock-cut tombs and tholoi remained in use even by the LM III period, including the site of Phylaki.

 The distribution of burial sites varies in time and space.
-Some functional demands may have influenced the decision to locate a cemetery: the Late Minoan rock-cut tombs at Armeni utilise the geography of the area for structural support, where chambers are dug deep into the rock.
+Some functional demands may have influenced the decision to locate a cemetery: the Late Minoan rock-cut tombs at Armenoi utilise the geography of the area for structural support, where chambers are dug deep into the rock.
 Generally, cemeteries tend to cluster in regions close to settled areas.
 The Mochlos cemetery, for example, would have served the inhabitants of that island who settled in the south of the area.
 The cemetery itself has been interpreted to indicate a visible hierarchy, perhaps indicating social differentiation within the local population; larger, monumental tombs for the 'èlite', and smaller tombs, including some early pithoi burials, for the larger part of the population.

 The German geologist Hans Georg Wunderlich argued that the Palace of Knossos itself was a mortuary temple in the Egyptian style.
 This interpretation is strongly rejected by mainstream archaeology.